maegnes/ZF2XmlApiSendeffect/README.md

 # ZF2XmlApiSendeffect
-ZF2 module to interate the sendeffect xml api into your application
+ZF2 module to integrate the sendeffect xml api into your application